TomF46/FinanceApp/README.md

  4. Now you can run sail by entering `/vendor/bin/sail up` or `/vendor/bin/sail up -d` for a detached process.
 This uses the docker file to create the environment required to run the application and run tests.
  5. Run migrations using `sail artisan migrate` to create the database tables.
  6. **Option 1:** Run `sail artisan db:seed` to add a admin user to the project, see Quick setup - Basic seeder for more information.
-**Option 2:** Alternatively you can run `sail artisan db:seed --class=AdvancedSeeder` see Quick setup - Advanced seeder for more information.
+**Option 2:** Alternatively you can run `sail artisan db:seed --class=AdvancedSeeder` or `sail artisan db:seed --class=PrePopulatedYearSeeder` see Quick setup - Options 2/3 for more information.

     **NOTE** Step 5: Performing both options will cause an error, if you want to try the other option after previously performing one run `sail artisan migrate:fresh` to reset the database first.